What is restorative dentistry?

 Food and drinks can stain dental crowns

 Many people believe that crowns will become stained and discoloured over time, the way your teeth do.
-However, because they are made of stronger materials such as porcelain, they cannot become stained like teeth can and will maintain their appearance.
+However, because they are made of stronger materials such as porcelain, which has an impervious glaze, they cannot become stained like teeth can and will maintain their appearance.

 I will need to have invasive surgery